saurabh1088/notes/iOS/Persistence/CoreData.md

 - [ ] Can a persistent container have multiple managed object model.
 Case in point NSPersistentContainer has a property managedObjectModel.
 Explore this.
 - [ ] How to define a transient entity?
 - [ ] What is the role of NSManagedObjectID?

+Core Concepts
+- [ ] What is Core Data?
+How does it differ from SQLite?
+- [ ] Core Data Stack: Explain the components of the Core Data stack (NSManagedObjectModel, NSPersistentStoreCoordinator, NSManagedObjectContext).
+- [ ] Core Data Relationships: Describe the different types of relationships in Core Data (one-to-one, one-to-many, many-to-many).
+How do you model them?
+- [ ] Faulting and Fetching: Explain the concept of faulting and fetching in Core Data.
+How can you optimize fetching performance?
+- [ ] Concurrency: How do you handle concurrency in Core Data?
+What are the best practices for managing multiple contexts?

+Advanced Topics
+- [ ] Performance Optimization: What techniques can be used to optimize Core Data performance, especially for large datasets?
+- [ ] Migration: How do you migrate Core Data models when the app's data model changes?
+- [ ] Data Validation: How do you validate data in Core Data to ensure data integrity?
+- [ ] Background Tasks: How do you perform background tasks with Core Data, such as background fetching and saving?
+- [ ] Security: How do you protect sensitive data stored in Core Data?

+Practical Scenarios
+- [ ] Large Datasets: How would you handle a large dataset in Core Data?
+What strategies would you use to optimize performance and user experience?
+- [ ] Complex Data Models: How would you model a complex data model with many relationships and constraints in Core Data?
+- [ ] Offline First: How would you implement an offline-first strategy with Core Data?
+- [ ] Real-time Updates: How would you synchronize Core Data with a remote server in real-time?
+- [ ] Testing Core Data: How do you test Core Data-backed apps, especially unit testing and UI testing?